apppresser/AppPresser/README.md

 ## Changelog

+#### 2.3.3
+* Enqueue jQuery to fix missing localized variable ajaxurl for AppTheme and Ion theme

 #### 2.3.2
 * Fix events triggering prior to iframe not yet ready
 * Clear iOS badges on app launch